 Also commonly referred to as post-frame construction, a pole building is basically made up of either a metal or wood with its roof-mounted on several tall posts built in concrete.
 While frame or block construction methods require a slab foundation and flooring, they are only optional requirements in pole buildings.

 Determining the pole building cost during the early phase of the design process is necessary as you work closely with an architect or engineer to define the scope of the project.

 Average Typical Pole Building Cost

 Pole Building Cost of kits that contain the necessary materials to set up a small sized pole building measuring 15 x 20-foot to 30 x 40-foot, with 10- foot high walls may range from $5,000 to as much as $10,000.
 Factors that may affect the price include the type, the number, quality of roofing and siding materials, complexity of the design and size of optional elements such as entry doors, storage loft, garage doors, insulation, and windows.
 A large pole building kit measuring about 30 x 60-foot up to 40 x 80 foot and above with 12 to 14-foot walls can cost $8,000 to $30,000.

-Other costs to include in your budget are the cement to be poured after the pole building is built, excavation or fill, electrical, HVAC, concrete, plumbing and shipping charges.
+Other Pole Building Cost to include in your budget are the cement to be poured after the pole building is built, excavation or fill, electrical, HVAC, concrete, plumbing and shipping charges.
 Most pole barn companies offer free shipping but may require additional cost if the job site is outside their delivery area.
 There is also an extra cost to shipping fees when there is a limited vehicle access like on a dirt road or driveway.

 Consider the following pole building cost estimate with and without concrete: